ptbjack/Library/Mi/Main/Early Lacan vs Late Lacan.md

     * Lacan complements Freud with the theory of the lack of one signifier as the other side of the surplus-enjoyment which pertains to the satisfaction of all our needs.
 * **Primal repression belongs to the signifying structure itself, it appears as "one with" the originally missing signifier, as synonymously with the structure with-without.**

+The supposed animal model of perfectly bi-univocal reproductive complementarity is a side effect of the "fantasy of the soul" through which we imaginarily "observe" the animal.[^2]

 ---
 # References

 [^1]: [[What is Sex#SEXUAL DIVISION, A PROBLEM IN ONTOLOGY]]
+[^2]: